s9e/TextFormatter/docs/Templating/Modify_a_template.md

 <a href="http://example.org" target="_blank" rel="noreferrer">http://example.org</a>
 ```

-Starting with version 2.7.0, DOM manipulation is enhanced with the [SweetDOM](https://github.com/s9e/SweetDOM#api) API.
+Starting with version 3.0.0, DOM manipulation is enhanced with the [SweetDOM 3.0](https://github.com/s9e/SweetDOM#api) API.
 In the following example, we showcase two different ways to achieve the same result: add an attribute to `a` elements if a given parameter is set.
 In one case we add `target="_blank"` if `$NEWTAB` is set, and in the other we set `rel="ugc"` if `$UGC` is set.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;